unspecifier/quizzler/src/markdown/nha-modules.md

 This is not a required field on the CMS-1500/837P claim form,

-© Patient's email address
+- ❌ Patient's email address

-INCORRECT

 This is a not a required field on the CMS-1500/837P claim form.

-© Place of se
+- ✅ Place of se

-CORRECT ire

 This is a required field on the CMS-1500/837P claim form.